Financial Conference Speakers

 Choose the venue wisely, and enlist the help of their event coordinators as they are there to help.

 Get social!
-Set up a Facebook page or webpage for your event and update it regularly.
+Set up a Facebook page, Twitter page Skype group or webpage for your event and update it regularly.
 Releasing teasers and an idea of what to expect will go a long way to ensuring the interest of your attendees.
-Make sure that you include all the details such as venue, times and of course a map, so that people can access it easily.
+Make sure that you include all the details such as venue, times and of course a map, so that people can find it easily.

-A PDF of the agenda closer to the event is also very handy, and helps ensure that attendees know where they need to be and when.
+A PDF of the agenda and important information issued closer to the event is also very handy, and helps ensure that attendees know where they need to be and when.

 Financial Conferences acknowledges the work that New South Wales removals company Sydney Removalists and Tiffany Chair Hire for their contribution to our recent client event.